wp-plugins/funcaptcha/readme.txt

 1. Navigate to Settings -> FunCaptcha
 1. If you have not already registered for an account, follow the instructions.
 1. After you've registered for an account you will be assigned a private and public Key.
 Copy and paste those keys into the FunCaptcha settings in your Wordpress admin.
-1. Select which forms you would like FunCaptcha to be active on and when you're done, click the Save Settings button.
+1. Select which locations which you would like FunCaptcha to be active on and when you're done, click the Save Settings button.

 == Frequently Asked Questions ==